rclafferty/rclafferty.github.io/README.md

 PHP:
   The PHP branch is a reflection of the code that is ACTUALLY posted on my website.
 GitHub will not host PHP code for the website, unfortunately.

+new_design:
+   The new_design branch shows the new code I'm working on, but is not yet published.